gwu-libraries/python-camp/_sources/keep_learning.md

 For instance, if you're new to programming and have just completed Python Camp, "building an AI chatbot from scratch" might be a bit too ambitious.
 Ask yourself, How can I scale it down to my capacity?
 Maybe you can implement a Python chatbot built by someone else.
 (One of the advantages of Python is its popularity and the openness of its ecosystem: if you can think of a programming project, there's a good chance someone has tried it in Python and has shared the fruits of their efforts.)
 To stay with our example, once you get this chatbot working for yourself, maybe you can tweak the code to do something different.
 And as you progress, a great way to plug into a collaborative context is to contribute to open source projects: maybe the chatbot developer is accepting contributions to the codebase on GitHub, etc.

-Whatever path you take, may your journey be rewarding, and may it lead you places you had not expected to go!
+Whatever path you take, may your journey be rewarding, and may it lead you where you had not expected!

 ## Resources